Dolvido/AutoAgent/README.md

 ## Configuration

-AutoCritic can be configured by modifying the following:
+AutoAgent can be configured by modifying the following:

 - **LLM Model**: Change the model in `src/lib/llm/critic.ts` (default: `codellama`)
 - **Embedding Model**: Change the model in `src/lib/db/vector-store.ts` (default: `llama3`)